2016 Southern Aleppo campaign: Third offensive (June 2016)

 On 3 June, a new surprise rebel offensive was started. al-Nusra suicide bombers detonated car bombs near Khan Tuman, followed by an assault with heavy armour toward pro-government positions.
 Ahrar al-Sham then seized the village of Maratah, capturing a large amount munitions crates, a T-62, and a fuel depot.
 The rebels also took over three more villages, an air defence battalion, and a weapons warehouse.
 By the next day, the rebels had taken control of five villages.
 The same day, the Sham Legion launched an anti-tank guided missile at a suspected Syrian Army position near the area, killing a Dagestani al-Qaeda commander in a friendly fire incident.

 On 14 June, al-Nusra led a fresh jihadist assault in the southern Aleppo countryside, targeting the villages of Khalsah and Zeitain, controlled by a number of pro-government forces.
 The jihadists initially captured Zeitain, whilst heavy fighting continued in Khalsah.

 On 15 June, the National Defence Forces, Hezbollah and allied forces launched a counter-attack and succeeded in recapturing the village of Zeitan, whilst also repelling the jihadist assault on Khalsah.
 It was reported that over 20 jihadist fighters had been killed, whilst a rebel T-72 tank and 2 BMP's were destroyed.

 On 16 June, a pro-government counter-attack against Maratah was repelled.

 During the night of 17 and 18 June, the jihadist rebels led by al-Nusra imposed full control over the villages of Khalsah, Zeitan and Birnah, despite suffering heavy losses, including the death of a top commander.
 Overall, 186 fighters on both sides were killed in the fighting over the previous four days, 100 rebels and 86 pro-government fighters.

 Muhaysini visited Turkistan Islamic Party fighters before the battle and performed dua.
 Khan Tuman in Aleppo then came under attack by the Uyghur Turkistan Islamic Party.
 A picture of Muhaysini with a Turkistan Islamic Party fighter in Khan Touman was released by the Turkistan Islamic Party after the battle.
 They displayed weapons and munitions seized during the battle.
-Corpses of what the TIP labelled as "Rawafid" (Shia) fighters and pictures of "Iranian" prisoners were released by the TIP.
+Corpses of what the TIP labelled as "Rawafidh" (Shia) fighters and pictures of "Iranian" prisoners were released by the TIP.